Essie Wick Rowland

 Essie Wick Rowland (née Osborn; September 2, 1871 – August 20, 1957) was an American socialite.
 She was deeply engaged in New York Society as a member and president of numerous society organizations.
 She supported women's suffrage, poverty alleviation, social causes, and civic engagement.
 Known socially as "Mrs. William Foster Rowland," her name demanded respect and was prominently featured in New York papers.
 Her legacy was survived through her daughter and socialite, Lillian Wick Neale (died 1992), and her son-in-law, John Henry Neale II.

 Early life

-Ester Louise Osborn was born in Brooklyn, New York City to Henry Osborn, a prominent hotelier and political organizer, and Mary Jane Whiteford Osborn in 1870.
+Ester Louise Osborn was born in Brooklyn, New York State to Henry Osborn, a prominent hotelier and political organizer, and Mary Jane Whiteford Osborn in 1870.
 Her father owned and operated the famous Osborn Hotel, which entertained many athletes and renowned jockeys.
 The hotel was located in Sheepshead Bay on the water next to a horse racetrack.
 Henry was an accomplished rower in his youth and the hotel therefore hosted rowers for local regattas as well.